St Martin's Church, Canterbury: Architecture

 Local finds prove that Christianity did exist in this area of the city at the time, and the church contains many reused Roman bricks or spolia, as well as complete sections of walls of Roman tiles.
 At the core of the church the brick remains of a Roman tomb were integrated into the structure.
 Several sections of walls are clearly very early, and it is possible that a blocked square-headed doorway in the chancel was the entrance to Bertha's church, while other sections of wall come from the period after the Gregorian mission in the 7th or 8th centuries, including most of the nave.
 The apse that was originally at the east end has been removed.
 The tower is much later, in Perpendicular style.
 The church is a Grade I listed building.

 Graves

 The churchyard contains the graves of many notable local families and well-known people including: Henry Alford, churchman and theologian; Canon William Cadman, a 19th-century evangelist; Thomas Sidney Cooper (artist) and Mary Tourtel, the creator of Rupert Bear.
+Eleven Commonwealth service personnel from both World Wars are buried in St Martin's Churchyard.